Archie Bradley (boxer): Career

-He had a break from boxing from August 1925 – September 1926, but was out of form on his return, losing soundly to Jim Cox.
+He had a break from boxing from August 1925 to September 1926, but was out of form on his return, losing soundly to Jim Cox.

 Life after boxing

 After his retirement from boxing, Bradley bred greyhounds for racing, and produced champions including "Archie's Wonder", "Bradley's Best", and "Archie's Gift".
 He also managed a relative of his who was taking up heavyweight boxing, Col Daley, who went undefeated for at least 29 fights.
 He kept up his associations with the sport until at least the 1950s, attending tournaments at mission stations.